CoryMcCartan/birdie/README.md

 #> 6 CHURCH    28215 white yes
 ```

-To computing BISG probabilities, you \[provide the last name and
+To compute BISG probabilities, you provide the last name and
 (optionally) geography variables as part of a formula.

 ``` r